ddan9/ddan9/README.md

 My biography has been lost somewhere.
 Can you help me find it?

-What I use: html, css, php, js, json, c++, pascal, shell, batch, markdown, dockerfile, csv, cfg, requests, sql
+What I use (and learning): html, css, php, js, json, c++, pascal, shell, batch, markdown, dockerfile, csv, cfg, requests, sql

-To learn: python, perl, redstone
+To learn: python, perl, redstone, java, c#

 You can see some of my repositories below 👇